nametree

 Adela Germanic · means 'noble', root of Adele and Adelaide

-Agustin Latin · Spanish form of Augustine, from 'augustus' meaning 'great, venerable'
+Agustin Latin · Spanish form of Augustine, from Augustus, 'exalted, venerable'

 Antony Latin · traditionally priceless one; true origin unknown, Etruscan family name